kailash-manasarovar/statement/docs/index.md

 - If you travel to Dénia and talk to a few people, ask them if they know me.
 - They will say yes.
-- A [Spanish government official confirmed it](timeline/2024/october.md#visiting-inma-again-in-madrid); everyone in Dénia knows who I am.
+- A [Spanish government official confirmed it](timeline/2024/october.md#visiting-inma-again-in-madrid); everyone in Denia knows who I am.
 - If you ask them why the whole town persecuted and terrorized me for three years, I expect the answers will be quite interesting.
 - Perhaps you'll find someone who saw me going to the toilet, or showering, or doing yoga in my sitting room, or taking an enema.
 - Maybe someone heard me farting loudly.